Brenthubbard/art_explorer/README.md

 ---
 ### Installation Instructions
-1. Clone this repo: `git clone https://github.com/Usarneme/REPO URL`
+1. Clone this repo: `git clone https://github.com/Brenthubbard/art_explorer.git
-2. Enter new directory `cd REPO DIR`
+2. Enter new directory `cd art_explorer
 3. Install dependencies with `npm install`
 4. To run it locally, use the npm dev command `npm run start:dev`
 5. Open your web browser and navigate to http://localhost:9001